systemd/systemd/docs/ENVIRONMENT.md

   systems built with libxcrypt and is ignored on systems using glibc's original, internal `crypt()` implementation.)

-* `$SYSTEMD_RDRAND=0` — if set, the RDRAND instruction will never be used, even if the CPU supports it.

 * `$SYSTEMD_SECCOMP=0` — if set, seccomp filters will not be enforced, even if support for it is compiled in and available in the kernel.